Dog Vomit Color Guide: What Each Color Means & When To Worry

 4. Their Belly Looks Bloated, or They’re Trying to Vomit But Can’t

-This can signal bloat (gastric dilatation-volvulus), a life-threatening emergency where the stomach twists and traps air.
+Bloat (gastric dilatation-volvulus) is a life-threatening emergency where the stomach twists and traps air.
 If you see this, a distended belly, pacing, whining, or retching without results, go to an emergency vet clinic immediately.

 5. You Spot Foreign Objects or Toxins

-If you find pieces of toys, fabric, rocks, or plastic in the vomit, or suspect your dog swallowed something toxic (chocolate, xylitol, medication, plants), skip the guesswork and get professional help right away.
+If you find pieces of toys, fabric, rocks, or plastic in the vomit, or suspect your dog may have eaten medication, xylitol, chocolate, grapes, raisins, chemicals, rodent bait, toxic plants, or another unsafe item, call your vet, an emergency clinic, or pet poison control right away.

 Dr. Baldwin has this to say about foreign bodies in dog vomit: